How It Works

 What if I need to stop and come back?

-When you enter your email at the start, we automatically save your progress.
-You'll receive a private link you can use to return at any time — from any device.
+Entering your email at the start is what lets us save your progress.
+You'll receive a private link you can use to return from any device, any time you like.

 03